christopherhzhou/tip-tax/README.md

 As you might notice, the main feature missing from this app is the lack of states and their corresponding jurisdictions for sales tax information.
-However, with many states having jurisdiction-specific taxes, and hundreds of jurisdictions per state, and even with some jurisdicitons having sub-jurisdictions, it is unfeasible to manually implement extensive tax data as it would be tedious and a tremendous waste of time.
+However, with many states having jurisdiction-specific taxes, and hundreds of jurisdictions per state, and even some jurisdicitons having sub-jurisdictions, it is unfeasible to manually implement extensive tax data as it would be tedious and a tremendous waste of time.